HarshitCd/JournalTerminalApp/README.md

 journal view
 ```
 This uses glow as the markdown viewer in terminal and fzf to select which journal to open.

+## Future Work
+- [ ] Be able to create and load mutiple templates.
+- [ ] Create a setup script to avoid manual setup.